Adrienne Ames: Film

 Ames began her film career in 1927 as a stand-in for Pola Negri.
 Ames was soon cast in small film roles in silent films.
 With the advent of talking pictures, Ames' popularity grew and she was usually cast as society women, or in musicals.
 She made thirty films during the 1930s with her biggest success in George White's Scandals (1934).
 She appeared with the three leading men from the 1931 version of Dracula (Bela Lugosi, David Manners, and Edward Van Sloan) in The Death Kiss (1932).

 Radio

 Ames left Hollywood for New York.
-In 1941, she was host of two talk shows on station WHN in New York City.
+In 1941, she was hostess of two talk shows on station WHN in New York City.
 Her schedule included broadcasts at noon and 3:30 p.m. six days a week and 7:30 p.m. broadcasts on Tuesdays, Thursdays, and Saturdays.
 She continued broadcasting until two weeks before her death in 1947.